 - the Act of 6 June 1997 – Code of Criminal Procedure (as amended);

-- the Act of October 28, 2002 on the Liability of Collective Entities for Criminal Offences (as amended);
+- the Act of 28 October 2002 on the Liability of Collective Entities for Criminal Offenses (as amended);

-- Both offering and accepting bribes are a criminal offence.
+- Both offering and accepting bribes are a criminal offense.

 - To accept a bribe is to:

 - accept a material or personal benefit, or a promise thereof, in connection with performing a public function;